 Budget laptops and cheap tablets for students are scarce.
-Here are the best affordable student laptop and tablet deals to enable your kids’ remote learning and homeschooling during COVID-19 closures.
+Here are the best early Black Friday and other deals for affordable student laptops and tablets to enable kids’ remote learning and homeschooling during COVID-19 closures.
 Discover how to save even more with education discounts on computers for students, parents and teachers.

 Parents and kids are bracing for a likely fall-stint of distance learning and homeschooling as many schools forgo in-person classes, while computer and device manufacturers continue to deal with supply chain disruptions from the coronavirus pandemic.

 My wife and I are in that boat, scouring the internet for the right affordable device for our elementary school students.
 We’e also wrestling with questions like whether a laptop or tablet is best for online classes, and how to find the cheapest possible device for distance learning for kids that will function smoothly.

 It’s been a maddening search so far: Computers that once sold for $250 are fetching $600.
 Costco’s tremendous $350 deal for an HP 14″ Laptop with really solid specs was sold out for weeks before it expired over the summer.
 Other deals come and go within hours.

 I had been hoping to find a decent budget student computer for about $250, but the ship seems to have sailed on the deals for ultra-cheap-yet-speedy-and-well-equipped laptops that were frequently available in the Before Time.

 How much should you expect to spend on a student laptop for distance learning?